-In today’s ever-changing technology landscape, the term “tech” has become something of a buzzword, eagerly embraced by companies of all shapes and sizes.
-There is a vast landscape of both tech companies, as well as tech investors.
+In today’s ever-changing technology environment, the term “tech” has become something of a buzzword, eagerly embraced by companies of all shapes and sizes.
+There is a vast universe of both tech companies, as well as tech investors.

 But behind this word, there are many different types of business models, each with a unique set of opportunities and challenges.
-Performing the right valuation is equally important for both founders and business owners who are looking for an exit or a capital raise, as well as for investors seeking to acquire strong businesses at the right price.
+Recent examples, such as WeWork, have shown that not all the “tech” companies are created equal, and picking a right valuation could be beneficial for both investors and founders.

-At the very heart of this journey lies the foundational step: picking the right “multiple” and applying it right.
+In most cases, the valuations in the industry are done using multiples: be it of revenue or of EBITDA.
+But the foundational step is picking the right “multiple” and applying it right.
 This choice, however simple it may sound, is crucial in determining the accuracy of the valuation process.

 However, figuring out how valuable a tech company is isn’t just about doing math.
 It’s about looking at the whole picture.
 This means really getting into what the company does, how it makes money, where it stands in the market, and how it might grow.
 For example, comparing enterprise software companies to online ecommerce stores can be highly misleading, although both can be labeled “tech companies”.